 The College uses the money it saves through sustainability programs to fund additional green projects.
 This “revolving fund” approach helps Lynchburg continue pursuing projects, such as upgrading residence hall windows or heating and air conditioning systems to improve energy efficiency.

 One section of the story highlights how Lynchburg’s early adoption of the revolving fund methodology has yielded incredible benefits for the environment and the institution.
-Since 2010, Lynchburg College has saved more than 4,557,600 KWH in electricity and 13,421,364 gallons of water.
+Since 2010, University of Lynchburg has saved more than 4,557,600 KWH in electricity and 13,421,364 gallons of water.

 Other schools in the “most aggressive” list include Hollins University and Emory and Henry College.
 The eight schools on the list are on track to save more than $2.8 million by 2021 through their Green Revolving Loan Funds, the article says.